 6.1 If during line testing and installation Via Wire is unable to deliver the Service, Via Wire will inform You as soon as possible.
 Your original line will be restored, and You will be offered either a full refund or an alternative Service.
 If Via Wire are unable to activate the Service due to Your act or omission, or due to incorrect information being provided when you signup, Via Wire reserves the right to charge You a failed connection fee.

-6.2 You are responsible for ensuring You have an existing BT telephone line, and the correct equipment is installed and working at Your home or premises.
-This includes a line filter (where applicable), ADSL modem (where applicable), Service compatible router and computer.
+6.2 You are responsible for ensuring You have an existing Openreach telephone line, and the correct equipment is installed and working at Your home or premises.
+This includes a line filter (where applicable), ADSL/VDSL modem (where applicable), Service compatible router and computer.
 You must ensure that any equipment attached to the broadband Service is technically compatible with that Service, and does not breach relevant legislation or telecommunications industry standards.
-For VDSL installations, BT will provide a VDSL modem which is not supported by Via Wire.
-7. Satellite Connections

 Customer Data – The current data stored upon the Customer’s system, other than archive data and systems information

 The Fee for the service is calculated on the total amount of storage capacity reserved by the Customer charged at the rate stated in the Schedule.
 Should the original capacity prove insufficient, the Customer can request an increase at a revised Fee.